 3. Upload-Only User

-An upload-only user is a unique user type you can create.
 The upload-only user plays a specific role in an account.
 First, you would want an upload-only user in a situation where you need multiple clients to send you files using a single login.
 Restricted permissions for upload only allows the user to upload files without seeing any other files in the account.
 The upload-only user type is needed for clients connecting and uploading files via FTP or SFTP.
 (Receive folders are

 4. Download-Only User